-The Nyiha are a large people group.
+The Nyiha: The Nyiha are a large people group.
 A New Testament was published in 1913, but it is no longer available, nor is it easily read these days because the language has changed over the years.
 The Nyiha have a growing church but many also follow traditional religion.
 They would rejoice to have a Bible in their own language.

 Location within country: The Nyiha are mainly located in Mbozi District of Mbeya Region.